Teuso99/AttachmentCollector/README.md

-# InvoiceCollector :construction_worker: :construction: :construction_worker:
+# AttachmentCollector

 ## About
-InvoiceCollector is a console app that saves attachments from Gmail in Google Drive.
+AttachmentCollector is a console app that saves attachments from Gmail in Google Drive.

 ## How to Use
 Open the console and navigate to the main folder of the project.
 Then use command: